Function composition: Composition monoids

 The set of all bijective functions f: X → X (called permutations) forms a group with respect to function composition.
 This is the symmetric group, also sometimes called the composition group.
+A fundamental result in group theory, Cayley's theorem, essentially says that any group is in fact just a subgroup of a symmetric group (up to isomorphism).

 In the symmetric semigroup (of all transformations) one also finds a weaker, non-unique notion of inverse (called a pseudoinverse) because the symmetric semigroup is a regular semigroup.

 Functional powers

 If Y ⊆ X, then $f:X\to Y$ may compose with itself; this is sometimes denoted as $f^2$.
 That is:

 More generally, for any natural number n ≥ 2, the nth functional power can be defined inductively by f ^{n} = f ∘ f ^{n−1} = f ^{n−1} ∘ f, a notation introduced by Hans Heinrich Bürmann and John Frederick William Herschel.
-Repeated composition of such a function with itself is called iterated function.
+Repeated composition of such a function with itself is called function iteration.